-Another advantage to a Self-Directed IRA LLC account is that you will save a lot of money on custodian fees with a custodian controlled IRA.
-With the “checkbook control” Self-Directed IRA LLC structure, custodian consent is not necessary.
+Another advantage to the IRA LLC account is that you will save a lot of money on custodian fees with a custodian controlled IRA.
+With the “checkbook control” structure, custodian consent is not necessary.

 You no longer have to pay custodian transaction fees or account valuation fees.

 5. Limited liability protection

 By using a Self-Directed IRA LLC with “Checkbook Control”, your IRA will benefit from the limited liability protection by using an LLC.
 All your IRA assets held outside the LLC will be shielded from attack.

 This is especially important in the case of IRA real estate investments where many state statutes impose an extended statute of limitation for claims arising from defects in the design or construction of improvements to real estate.